National Aeronautics and Space Administration

 Forrester retired from the Army in October 2005.

 Forrester was selected as a Mission Specialist Astronaut Candidate by NASA in May 1996.
-He completed 2 years of training and evaluation and was qualified for flight assignment as a Mission Specialist.
+He completed two years of training and evaluation and was qualified for flight assignment as a Mission Specialist.
 Initially, Forrester was assigned to duties at the Kennedy Space Center as a member of the Astronaut Support Team, responsible for shuttle prelaunch vehicle checkout, crew ingress and strap-in and crew egress after landing.
 He next served as the Technical Assistant to the Director, Flight Crew Operations.
 Following that, Forrester served as the Shuttle Training and Onboard Crew Procedures Representative.
-He has also served as a CAPCOM for both ISS and shuttle missions.
+He has also served as a Capsule Communicator (CAPCOM) for both International Space Station and shuttle missions.
 Forrester flew on STS-105 (2001), STS-117 (2007) and STS‑128 (2009).
 He has logged more than 950 hours in space, including four spacewalks, totaling 25 hours and 22 minutes of EVA time.
-Currently, Forrester serves as Chief of Safety for the Astronaut Office.

-STS-128 Discovery (August 28 to September 11, 2009) was the 128th shuttle mission and the 30th mission to the ISS.
-While at the orbital outpost, the STS-128 crew rotated an expedition crewmember, attached the Leonardo MPLM and transferred more than 18,000 pounds of supplies and equipment to the ISS.
+STS-128 Discovery (August 28 to September 11, 2009) was the 128th shuttle mission and the 30th mission to the International Space Station.
+While at the orbital outpost, the STS-128 crew rotated an expedition crewmember, attached the Leonardo MPLM and transferred more than 18,000 pounds of supplies and equipment to the space station.
 The STS-128 crew conducted three spacewalks.
 Forrester served as the prime robotics operator for Discovery.
 The STS-128 mission was accomplished in 217 orbits of the Earth, traveling more than 5.7 million miles in 332 hours and 53 minutes and returned to land at Edwards Air Force Base, California.